htm-community/htm.JavaScript/README.md

 Alternative 1:

-Load qt_interactive.html from the file system into Firefox (no web server needed).
+Choice of loading qt_interactive.html from the file system or via web server into Firefox (for details with respect to web server usage see Alternative 2).
 No web workers are used, so debugging with e.g. Firebug is supported.
 No browser freeze due to input presentation.
 This alternative is not available vor HelloSP.

 Alternative 2: